area17/twill/docs/.sections/other-cms-features.md

 @stop
 ```

-If your `translatable.locales` configuration array contains multiple languages codes, you can enable the `translated` option on your settings input form fields to make them translatable.
+If your `translatable.locales` configuration array contains multiple language codes, you can enable the `translated` option on your settings input form fields to make them translatable.

 At this point, you want to add an entry in your `config/twill-navigation.php` configuration file to show the settings section link: